7 Best Ways to Invest in Your Music Career

 - Music Video

 Investing in your music is extremely important.
 Your music career isn’t real if you don’t treat it like a business.
 The main goal should be to generate revenue from your art.
-The best thing you can do as an artist is invest in yourself.
-You should treat every song and project as if it is an irreplaceable product, because it is.
+The best thing you can do as an artist is to invest in yourself.
+You should treat every song and project as if it is an irreplaceable product because it is.

 Invest in Recording Gear

 As an artist, the first step in creating a song is starting with a great instrumental.
 The next step is making sure you have a clean recording.
 Investing in a professional microphone and treatment is something that will pay for itself over time.

 Invest in Mixing and Mastering

 After you have your instrumental and song recorded, the next step is to mix the song.
 A mix can make or break a record.
 Invest in a mix engineer you trust.
 I can’t tell you how many times I’ve listened to a record that had auto-tune that was out of key or was over-compressed.

 Now that the product (your song or project) is complete, it is time to think about how you will market it.
 The first step in doing this is purchasing professional eye-catching cover art.
 Your song’s cover art should fit the overall theme of the track.
 It should also be vibrant and stand out from the crowd.
 Some artists think they can achieve this on their own, and while a few can, most don’t have the eye for it.
 It takes years of training it takes to become a great graphic designer.
 You didn’t just spend all of that time and energy creating a song just to have nobody click on it, did you?

 Once you have followed all of the previous steps and have a great project to present to the world, now is the time to start marketing your product.
 STOP worrying about getting press, and start worrying about connecting with your potential fans.
 The terrific thing about using Instagram or Facebook ads that you will receive measurable results.
 You can use these advertisements to target fans of artists who make music in a similar genre as you do.
 It’s time to start building your fanbase and there is no better place to currently do that than on social media.